imagej/imagej.github.io/_pages/update-sites/faq.md

 Other options to check if still not resolved:

--   Be sure to set your upload password for your currently logged-in wiki account.
-Just click [Set/change upload password](Special_ChangeUploadPassword) under the MORE TOOLS section at the bottom of any wiki page.
 -   Be sure that under "Manage update sites" that your credentials are inserted for your update site.
 See [Uploading files to your update site](/update-sites/setup#uploading-files-to-your-update-site) on the ImageJ wiki to double-check how to do this.